The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 This beautiful city is well-known for its medieval basilica and cafes dotting its many central squares.

-Flamingos can be spotted here in the area of Poltu Quadu in the Gulf of Olbia.
+I’ve seen flamingos several times in the area of Poltu Quadu in the Gulf of Olbia.

 Stagno Sa Curcurica